Emergency Medical Technology Courses

 This course will cover cardiology and special populations.
 Special populations includes the study of obstetrics, neonatal care, pediatric, geriatric and patients with special challenges.
 During the course, students will be certified in advanced cardiac life support (ACLS) and pediatric advanced life support (PALS).
 Class includes didactic, psychomotor, and affective learning domains.
 This course uses the 2021 EMS Education Standards and the National Scope of Practice Model.

-This course includes scheduled hospital and field clinical time for the paramedic student to utilize the didactic, psychomotor, and affective skills and assessments required by The Committee on Accreditation of Allied Health Education Programs (CoAEMSP).
+This course includes scheduled hospital and field clinical time for the paramedic student to utilize the didactic, psychomotor, and affective skills they have learned in the classroom and lab.
+The student is evaluated by a paramedic or someone of higher level of care while performing the minimum number of basic and advanced skills and assessment required by The Committee on Accreditation of Allied Health Education Programs (CoAEMSP).
 This course uses the 2021 EMS Education Standards and the National Scope of Practice Model.

 This course will cover assessment, management, and treatment of the trauma patient and operations including vehicle extraction and hazardous materials.
 Students will receive their certification in pre-hospital trauma life support (PHTLS).
 The end of the course will cover 12-lead cardiology, and scenario based learning in preparation for field internship.
 Class includes didactic, psychomotor, and affective learning domains.
 This course uses the 2021 EMS Education Standards and the National Scope of Practice Model.